Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

 #### Data sets

-Best are data set you are working on anyway or that are connected to your field of interest, this such data makes most sense to you and you are most creative about possible analyses.
+Best are data set you are working on anyway or that are connected to your field of interest, such data makes most sense to you and you are most creative about possible analyses.
 Or something you have discussed in some other course or project.
 It would be **best**, if the data is already in some **table form but not tidy**, i.e. there is still need for some (extensive) data cleaning, formatting, ...